HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-This is such a significant figure to be using the CPU with other important resources and to just go to waste, given the impact it can have on the <a hreflang="en" href="https://web.dev/optimize-lcp/">Largest Contentful Paint</a> (LCP) of the page, especially for the mobile users with limited data plans.
-This could be a result of a lot of boilerplate code that is shipped when using large frameworks or libraries.
+To put it another way, 36.2% of JavaScript bytes on the median mobile page go unused.
+Given the impact JavaScript can have on the <a hreflang="en" href="https://web.dev/optimize-lcp/">Largest Contentful Paint</a> (LCP) of the page, especially for mobile users with limited device capabilities and data plans, this is such a significant figure to be consuming CPU cycles with other important resources just go to waste.
+Such wastefulness could be the result of a lot of unused boilerplate code that gets shipped with large frameworks or libraries.

-One step towards improving the percentage is to look at the <a hreflang="en" href="https://web.dev/unused-javascript/">percentage of unused JavaScript</a> when checking the lighthouse report for the page and <a hreflang="en" href="https://web.dev/remove-unused-code/">finding opportunities to get rid of the unnecessary JavaScript.</a>
+Site owners could reduce the percentage of wasted JavaScript bytes by using Lighthouse to check for <a hreflang="en" href="https://web.dev/unused-javascript/">unused JavaScript</a> and follow best practices to <a hreflang="en" href="https://web.dev/remove-unused-code/">remove unused code</a>.

 ### JavaScript requests per page